 every pose there is."

 Govinda tells Veda to care about "entering people's hearts and elevating their souls" and to stop obsessing over her body's new physical limitations.
-Veda's gradual transformation into accepting her body as beautiful despite its limitations is a result of gradually gaining back some of her ability to dance, being able to express more fully her feelings through dance.
+Veda's gradual transformation into accepting her body as beautiful despite its limitations is a result of gradually gaining back some of her ability to dance, and being able to express more fully her feelings through dance.

 She achieves the latter partly by coming to some acceptance of what has happened to her.
 Since her accident Veda has questioned why certain things happen to people; why God leaves a beggar with nothing and why he allows suffering.
 Chandra has no real answers to these questions except to say that eventually good is rewarded.
 Govinda tells her that for him, finding the answers is not important - he realizes through the wonder and awe of things that are good, that God is present.
 Veda realizes that she needs to feel the wonder of dance again, like she did as a child.